karlkfi/kpt-config-sync/docs/git_overview.md

 *   __Namespace directory:__ A directory containing a Namespace resource.
 A Namespace directory is a one-to-one mapping to a Kubernetes [Namespace][1].
 *   __Abstract Namespace directory:__ Any other directory.
 Conceptually, an
-    Abstract Namespace directory represents intermediate nodes in the hierarchy.
+    Abstract Namespace directory represents an intermediate node in the namespace hierarchy.

 As an example of how `shipping-prod` Namespace is declared: